jbuckman/jbuckman.github.io/_posts/2022-11-18-on-the-road-from-st-petersburg.md

 The paradox concerns a particular gamble, which I'll call the *doubling game*.

 Here are the rules.
-I begin by placing $2 in a pot.
+The game begins with $2 in the pot.
-I then begin to repeatedly flip a fair coin.
+The player repeatedly flips a fair coin.
-Each time it lands heads, I double the amount of money in the pot.
+Each time it lands heads, the amount of money in the pot doubles.
-The first time it lands tails, you take the money in the pot and the game ends.
+The first time it lands tails, the player is given the money in the pot, and the game ends.

 What is the most that a rational gambler should be willing to pay to play this game?
+Clearly, the answer is at least $2, because that's the minimum payout.
+But we will sometimes see a long sequence of heads, and the payout will be much higher, so perhaps we should be willing to pay more.

-According to the expected-value framework, the answer is the expected value of the game.
+According to the expected-value framework, the amount that a gambler should be willing to pay is equal to the expected value of the game.
 We can compute this easily, by partitioning the outcomes based on the number of flips.
 There is a $$\frac{1}{2}$$ chance of seeing exactly one flip (if the first flip is tails), a $$\frac{1}{4}$$ chance of seeing exactly two flips (heads, then tails), a $$\frac{1}{8}$$ chance of seeing exactly three flips...the pattern is clear, the chance of seeing $$n$$ flips is $$\frac{1}{2^{n}}$$.
 And what are the values of these outcomes?